irnamstf/2403-ITT440/10% Individual Assignment/33 TENGKU ZAFRAN SHAH BIN TENGKU ISKANDAR ZULKARNAIN/README.md

 ## Socket Programming in C

-The platform that is used to write, compile and run the codes for `client-server` for __C language__ is __FreeBSD__, a free and easy to use platform for beginner to explore.
+The platform that is used to write, compile and run the codes for `client-server` for __C language__ is __FreeBSD__, a free and easy to use platform for beginner to explore. __FreeBSD__ is a free and open-source Unix-like operating system descended from the *Berkeley Software Distribution*.
+The first version of __FreeBSD__ was released in 1993 developed from 386BSD and the current version runs on x86, ARM, PowerPC and RISC-V processors.

 ![FreeBSD-logo](https://github.com/addff/2403-ITT440/assets/166004983/d57c7009-31e8-46d1-9ea9-5470c019decb)